Vatis-Tech/asr-client-js/README.md

 So each time the back-end algorithm will find in the transcript one of `"new line"`, `"new paragraph"`, `"from the start"`, `"start new line"` phrases, the VTC client will fire the [onCommandData callback](#oncommanddata).
 This way, in your applocation, you will be able to know, when to start a new paragraph.

+When sending a `config` to the client, the first callback to be fired, will be the [onConfig callback](#oncommanddata).

 ### `service`

 This is a **String** that refers to the service that you would like to use.